 If you're happy to spend a little bit of money, sandboarding at Little Sahara is good fun.
 You can just hire one or two boards and bring your own helmets to keep costs down.
 Then take turns when you get to the giant sand dunes.
 Little Sahara has a refreshingly relaxed vibe.
-You can also feed penguins at the Kingscote wharf from 5pm at just $3 per person.
+You can also feed penguins at the Kingscote wharf from 5pm.
+There was a nominal fee of $3 per person when we were there.

 10. Keep an eye out for specials